 I. General Statement

 The intent of these standards are to minimize the risks of exposing data to unauthorized individuals and inadvertently transferring software to those not licensed to use it.
-Removing from service and/or repurposing any Electronic Data Storage Device (EDSD) or computer software creates risks for the University.
-These risks can include unauthorized disclosure of data, the violation of software license agreements, copyrights, or other intellectual property that might be stored.
+Removing from service and/or repurposing any Electronic Data Storage Device (EDSD) or computer software creates risks for the university.
+These risks can include unauthorized disclosure of data and the violation of software license agreements, copyrights or other intellectual property that might be stored.
 Any EDSD, especially those containing restricted data, must have all data sanitized prior to disposal as specified by these standards and the terms of any licensed software.

 III.
 Matrices Of The Data Disposal Standards

 The sanitization of data must be performed on an EDSD in a manner that gives assurance that the data cannot be read and/or recovered.

 - All EDSDs shall be sanitized at the earliest time after being taken out of use but not later than 60 days.

 - Multi-user EDSDs, such as lab and loaner pool computers, will be sanitized between users as time permits, but not less than annually.

 - All documentation and communication must be completed as outlined in section E for any EDSD.

 - The method used for data disposal depends upon the functional state of the EDSD.